ddbj/www/_biosample/overview-e.md

 ## Antibiogram  {#antibiogram}

 An antibiogram table can be included in a BioSample record (Example: [SAMN07958491](https://www.ncbi.nlm.nih.gov/biosample/SAMN07958491)).
-To submit the table, please contact [BioSample team](/contact-ddbj-e.html).
+To submit the table, please contact [BioProject/BioSample/DRA update request form](https://forms.gle/T7faNoDCvmQoTiWq9).

 For the antibiogram submission guidelines, please see the NCBI BioSample pages.